-Figure 1 SAFE ZONE FOR MOWING
+SAFE ZONE FOR MOWING

 - Progressively greater care is needed as the slope increases. - Always avoid sudden starting or stopping on a slope.
-If tires lose traction, disengage the blades and proceed slowly off the slope. - Avoid sudden starts when moving uphill.
-Mover may tip backwards. - Be aware that loss of traction may occur going downhill.
+If tires lose traction, disengage the blades and proceed slowly off the slope. - Avoid sudden starts when mowing uphill.
+Mower may tip backwards. - Be aware that loss of traction may occur going downhill.
 Weight transfer to the front wheels may cause drive wheels to slip and cause loss of braking and steering. - Watch for ditches, holes, rocks, dips, and rises that change the operating angle, as rough terrain could overturn the machine. - Remove or mark obstacles such as rocks, tree limbs, etc. from the mowing area.
 Tall grass can hide obstacles. - Use extreme care with grass catchers or attachments.
-These can change the stability of the machine and cause loss of control. - Follow the manufacturer's recommendations for wheel weights or counterweights to improve stability.
+These can change the stability of the machine and cause loss of control. - Follow the manufacturer's recommendations for wheel weights or counterweights to improve stability. - 1.4.5 A Rollover Protection System (roll bar) is installed on the unit.